 Why A Video Marketing Strategy Usually Saves Money

 Most small businesses don’t fail with video because the filming was “bad”.
-They fail because the video marketing strategy wasn’t clear.
+They fail because the strategy wasn’t clear.
 The video goes on the homepage because that’s where videos go, it gets shared once on social, and then everyone quietly moves on.
 No harm done, except it cost real money, and it didn’t really shift anything.

 A video marketing strategy is basically your answer to three questions, what are we trying to make happen, who are we trying to reassure, and what does the viewer need to see next.
 That’s it.
 Once that’s clear, the video choices become a lot less random.